United Kingdom labour law

 As well as the law's aim for fair treatment, the Equality Act 2010 requires that people are treated equally, unless there is a good justification, based on their sex, race, sexual orientation, religion or belief and age.
 To combat social exclusion, employers must positively accommodate the needs of disabled people.
 Part-time staff, agency workers, and people on fixed-term contracts must be treated equally compared to full-time, direct and permanent staff.
-To tackle unemployment, all employees are entitled to reasonable notice before dismissal after a qualifying period of a month, after two years they can only be dismissed for a fair reason, and are entitled to a redundancy payment if their job was no longer economically necessary.
+To tackle unemployment, all employees are entitled to reasonable notice before dismissal after a qualifying period of a month, and in principle can only be dismissed for a fair reason.
+Employees are also entitled to a redundancy payment if their job was no longer economically necessary.
 If an enterprise is bought or outsourced, the Transfer of Undertakings (Protection of Employment) Regulations 2006 require that employees' terms cannot be worsened without a good economic, technical or organisational reason.
 The purpose of these rights is to ensure people have dignified living standards, whether or not they have the relative bargaining power to get good terms and conditions in their contract.
+Regulations relating to external shift hours communication with employees will be introduced by the government, with official sources stating that it should boost production at large.